Get to Know the Basics of Corporate Matching Gift Programs

 What is a matching gift database?

 A matching gift database is a type of corporate giving database that collects information about corporate matching gift programs.
-It contains specific information about thousands of companies’ matching gift programs that can be accessed all from one place.
+For example, Double the Donation’s matching gift database contains specific information about thousands of companies’ matching gift programs that can be accessed all from one place.

 Access the matching gift database.